Zhenjiang

 During the Spring and Autumn period, the region was incorporated into the State of Wu and first appeared in historical records under the name Zhufang (朱方).
 In 543 BC, Qing Feng, a minister from the State of Qi, fled to Wu seeking asylum following a failed power struggle.
 King Yuji of Wu granted him Zhufang as a fief.
 However, in 537 BC, King Ling of Chu led a coalition of feudal lords to besiege and capture Zhufang, subsequently executing Feng.[9]

-For millennia prior to the 3rd century AD, the apex of the Yangtze River's funnel-shaped estuary was located near present-day Zhenjiang.
-During the early imperial era, the counties of Dantu (丹徒) and Qu'e (曲阿) were established along the narrow coastal plains of this region.
-These locations served as critical transit hubs for both land and water transport, linking the imperial center with the core of Wu Commandery and the Kuaiji region.
+Until the 3rd century CE, the apex of the Yangtze River's funnel-shaped estuary was located near present-day Zhenjiang and Yangzhou.
+During the early imperial era, the counties of Dantu (丹徒) and Qu'e (曲阿) were established on the narrow coastal plains of this region.
+They served as major transit hubs for overland and river transport, linking the imperial center with the Lake Tai and Qiantang River regions.

-At the turn of the 3rd century AD, the Sun clan—who later founded the Eastern Wu—used Dantu as a primary administrative base, and the patriarch Sun Jian was interred in Qu'e.
-In 209 AD, Sun Quan renamed the base "Jing" (), which subsequently became known as Jingkou (京口).[10]
-In 211 AD, Sun Quan relocated his seat of government 80 kilometers westward to Jianye (modern-day Nanjing).
+At the turn of the 3rd century CE, the Sun clan—who later founded the state of Eastern Wu—used Dantu as a primary administrative base, and the family patriarch Sun Jian was interred in nearby Qu'e.
+In 209, Sun Quan renamed this base "Jing" (), which subsequently became known as Jingkou (京口).[10]
+Situated about 80 km east of Nanjing (then Jianye or Jiankang), Jingkou developed into a strategic gateway on the lower Yangtze and an important military outpost guarding the capital.

-To improve transport links between the new capital and the Kuaiji region while bypassing the navigational hazards of the Yangtze estuary, the Eastern Wu commissioned the construction of the Pogang Canal (破岡瀆) through the Ning-Zhen Hills in the mid-3rd century, followed by the Shangrong Canal (上容瀆) to its south.
+In 211, Sun Quan moved his seat of government to Jianye.
+To improve transport links between the new capital and the Kuaiji region while bypassing the navigational hazards of the Yangtze estuary, the Eastern Wu regime commissioned the Pogang Canal (破岡瀆) and other waterways through the Ning–Zhen Hills.
+These canals connected the capital with its surrounding agricultural heartlands.

 Zhenjiang Prefecture ("Chinkiang") between the Yangtze and Lake Tai east of Nanjing ("Kiangning"), from Martino Martini's 1655 Novus Atlas Sinensis.
 The river marked west of the city is the Grand Canal.